DeimosLabs/NeuralBlender/README.md

 ## Supported systems

-Should compile and work fine on any POSIX compliant OS including Linux, MacOS (to be fixed), FreeBSD, etc.
+Should compile and work fine on any POSIX-compliant OS including Linux, MacOS (to be fixed), FreeBSD, etc.

 Tested on:
   - Void Linux
   - Linux Mint
   - FreeBSD

 MacOS: Expected to work soon, currently needs to be fixed.
+The only Mac i have is from 1986.

 Android: Not really interested in supporting it, but if there's enough demand i'll make an effort.

 W**dows: Don't do microsuck malware.
-It's bad for you (and for everyone else).
+It's bad for you, and for everyone else.

 ## License